mayur1377/auto-wifi-login/README.md

 # still under work

-download this repo , extract it in c drive
+download this repo , extract the "wifilogin" folder in "c drive"

 edit the "sample.txt" file in the below format